Should I Stay or Should I Go Now: Staycationing

 Of course, for many, the prospects of a vacation in a far-off place have melted faster than a Dairy Queen Ice Cream cake at a 1 pm birthday party, though we are betting that parents are making a run for backyard fun “must-haves” courtesy of Home Depot and Canadian Tire in the form of new lawn chairs, BBQs, and inflatable pools.
 Lowe’s has tapped into the demand for do-it-yourselfers, whether that is starting a home garden or finishing off those fixer-upper projects that are still on the to-do list.

-While when it comes to new investment opportunities in 2020, think outside the box.
-See if you can get ahead of the masses on companies that are not just high-tech or healthcare stocks but those that help satisfy the insatiable demand for consumer discretionary items that fit the staycation lifestyle.
+While when it comes to new investing opportunities in 2020, think outside the box.
+See if you can get ahead of the masses on companies which are not just high-tech or healthcare stocks but those that help satisfy the insatiable demand for consumer discretionary items that fit the staycation lifestyle.